 The town lies in the hills above Cannes and offers a fresher climate than the balmy coastal towns.
-It is a little but scruffy in places but does have some wonderful grand mansions in the centre and around the outskirts.
+A little bit scruffy in places, it does have some wonderful grand mansions in the centre and around the outskirts.

-It's prime location (only 15 km from Cannes, 40 km from Nice) is not the only attraction of Grasse.
-What makes the tourists arrive in droves is the scent of flowers, concentrated in powerful essence.
-Grasse is the perfume capital of the world.
+Its prime location (only 15km from Cannes, 40km from Nice) is not the only attraction of Grasse.
+What makes the tourists arrive in droves is the scent of flowers, concentrated and powerful - Grasse is the perfume capital of the world.
 When you approach the town, you'll soon become aware of that fact.
 Billboards invite you to a free tour of one of the major perfume factories: Fragonard, Galimard or Molinard.
-These tours are worth while, educational about the intricacies of perfume making.
-They are not a tourist trap, even though at the end the guides will steer you to the factory store where you can buy fragrances, soaps and other local products.
+These tours are worthwhile and educational about the intricacies of perfume making.
+They're not a tourist trap, even though at the end the guides will steer you to the factory store where you can buy fragrances, soaps and other local products.

 It has an authentic old medieval centre which you can wander around with the help of a free walking map available from the tourist office.
 You'll find plenty of cafes and restaurants (Place aux Aires), gift shops, and of course, perfume shops.

 History & Culture in Grasse

 The history of perfume making in Grasse is fascinating.